-It is generally recognised that truth commissions involve a trade-off between justice for victims and national healing.
-What we have uncovered in this analysis are some of the ways that this trade-off may frame the discourses of truth and of justice so as to de-emphasise restitution to and for Indigenous communities and emphasise forms of repair that are conducive to state building.
+It is generally recognized that truth commissions involve a trade-off between justice for victims and national healing.
+83 What we have uncovered in this analysis are some of the ways that this trade-off may frame the discourses of truth and of justice so as to de-emphasize restitution to and for indigenous communities and emphasize forms of repair that are conducive to state building.
 In particular, we have noted how the very conception of national healing may orient reconciliation processes toward symbolism and individual reparations and away from material restitution and reparations to communities.
-Based on our survey of four countries, policies that favour state agendas such as affirmative repair, rather than sustainable restitution and justice-building initiatives, appear to dominate the discourse of truth commissions and apologies.
+Based on our survey of four countries, policies that favor state agendas such as affirmative repair 84 rather than sustainable restitution and justice-building initiatives appear to dominate the discourse of truth commissions and apologies.

-In Canada and Australia, official apologies/acknowledgements did not succeed in transforming existing colonial relationships with Indigenous peoples.
+In Canada and Australia, official apologies/acknowledgments did not succeed in transforming existing colonial relationships with indigenous peoples.
 Rather, the experiences of these two countries illustrate the dangers of co-opting the language of reconciliation without first establishing meaningful forms of restitution and group compensation.
-The incremental, policy-oriented forms of justice practiced in Canada and Australia first and foremost sought to limit governmental liability and political culpability rather than truly engaging in a dialogue geared toward transforming Indigenous-state relations.
-Analysing these events from a vantage point of Indigenous self-determination and decolonisation exposes the 'politics of distraction' strategies practiced by policy elites in framing the discourse of reconciliation.
-Additionally, utilising a framework, such as the eight requirements of an authentic political apology as identified by James, yields insights into state policymakers' actions and words and whether their apologies signal a genuine, comprehensive shift towards reconciliation or merely convey the symbolic gestures of the status quo and affirmative repair.
-For example, it makes clear why, as Regan notes, the Canadian apology was doubly inadequate, failing to meet indigenous criteria for apology and restitution as well as being a quasi-apology in James's sense.
-Given the centrality of state priorities, it is virtually inevitable that both apologies and truth commissions will fall short both in their own terms and from indigenous perspectives even when sincere.
+The incremental, policy-oriented forms of justice practiced in Canada and Australia first and foremost sought to limit governmental liability and political culpability rather than truly engaging in a dialogue geared toward transforming indigenous-state relations.
+Analyzing these events from a vantage point of indigenous self-determination and decolonization exposes the 'politics of distraction' strategies practiced by policy elites in framing the discourse of reconciliation.
+Additionally, utilizing a framework, such as the eight requirements of an authentic political apology as identified by James85, yields insights into state policymakers' actions and words and whether their apologies signal a genuine, comprehensive shift toward reconciliation or merely convey the symbolic gestures of the status quo and affirmative repair.
+For example, it makes clear why, as Regan notes, the Canadian apology was doubly inadequate, failing to meet indigenous criteria for apology and restitution, as well as being a quasi-apology in James's sense.
+86 Given the centrality of state priorities, it is virtually inevitable that both apologies and truth commissions will fall short both in their own terms and from indigenous perspectives even when sincere.

-In Peru and Guatemala, truth and reconciliation commissions were not enough to bring restitution or remedial justice for those wronged, nor did they mark new beginnings in inter-group relations.
-Instead of new beginnings, the commissions have offered new ways to avoid a full accounting for violence against Indigenous peoples.
+In Peru and Guatemala, truth and reconciliation commissions were not enough to bring restitution or remedial justice for those wronged nor did they mark new beginnings in inter-group relations.
+Instead of new beginnings, the commissions have offered new ways to avoid a full accounting for violence against indigenous peoples.
 In fact, the case studies examined above suggest that the trade-off between justice and national healing poses distinctive problems when the victims include communities as well as individuals.
-For example, when communities as such have been targeted by political violence, a truth commission's mandate to record events as a means to national healing and reconciliation may result in silence about key elements of the structure and motivation of violence.
-Because commissions in Peru and Guatemala failed to interrogate the very ideals of neoliberalism and national unity, they reproduced part of the logic by which communities as such became targets in the first place and ignored the importance of Indigenous political autonomy as a means of addressing the conditions that facilitated the systematic use of terror as a political tactic.
+For example, when communities as such have been targeted by political violence, a truth commission's mandate to record events as a means to national healing and reconciliation may result in silence about key